Make a New Office Live Workspace

 If you select Blank Workspace, the first step will be to give the workspace a name.
 Give it a name that will make it easy to distinguish later.
 For example, if you are using this workspace to share files with other users, you might want to name it something that pertains to the group.
 Once you have named your workspace, you can upload documents from your computer, create new documents, and share files with others.

-You can also select one of the workspace templates, which contain premade templates for relevant documents.
-For example, the Event Workspace includes templates for a flyer, an invitation, a to-do list and more.
+You can also select one of the workspace templates, which contain pre-made templates for relevant documents.
+For example, the Event Workspace includes templates for a flyer, an invitation, a to-do list, and more.
 After naming the workspace, you can make use of these templates, upload and create your own, or both.

 Article Image

 If you decide you no longer need a workspace, you can delete it in entirety.
-Hove your mouse over the workspace name in the My Workspaces task pane until a menu appears, and then click Delete.
+Hover your mouse over the workspace name in the My Workspaces task pane until a menu appears and then click Delete.
 You can also hide a workspace from this menu, which can be helpful if you have numerous workspaces and only want to view pertinent ones.
 Once you have hidden any workspaces, you can view a list of them all, or choose to show them again, by selecting My Workspaces in the task pane.
 A list showing all of your workspaces will appear in the main window.
 Show a hidden one by selecting it and clicking Show.

 Article Image

-Now that you know how to make a workspace on Microsoft Office Live, check out the rest of this series to learn how to save files to it and share them with others.
-For even more off-site files storage options, read Off-site Data Backups: Data Protection for Small Businesses.
+Now that you know how to create a new workspace with Office Live, check out the rest of this series to learn how to save files to it and share them with others.
+For even more off-site files storage options, read <em>Off-site Data Backups: Data Protection for Small Businesses.</em>